 An advanced admiralty course that focuses on the legal problems arising out of marine insurance policies.
 The course examines hull, cargo, P & I, commercial marine property and liability policies.
 The liability of agents, brokers, and underwriters; the effect of the insolvency of an insurance company; excess and surplus lines coverage; the duty of defend; reinsurance; and current problems in the law of marine insurance coverage.
 Grade will be based on an anonymous exam except graduate students, who may opt to write a paper.
-Graduate students and third year J.D. students who have taken Admiralty I and Admiralty II may enroll in the course.
-The course is taught by Richard Cozad.
+Admiralty I and II are prerequisites.
+The course is taught by Richard Cozad who is a Partner at Schouest, Bamdas, Soshea & BenMaier P.L.L.C.